automoto/curly-queue/README.md

 # curly-queue
 Container for running a curl script that is scheudled to run via sqs.
-Allowss you to make long running http requests to any endpoint reachable from your container.
-Can be ride as a script as a background process, a standalone container or as a sidecar.
+Allows you to make long running http requests to any endpoint reachable from your container.
+Can be run as a background process(just run start.sh), a standalone container or as a sidecar container.

 ## Requirements
 - docker